Patient Outcome and Zero-shot Diagnosis Prediction with Hypernetwork-guided Multitask Learning: Introduction

-Our contributions include: \begin{itemize} \item We propose to utilize task information via task embeddings for multitask patient outcome prediction spanning readmission, diagnosis, and length-of-stay prediction from clinical text and develop a hypernetwork for task-specific parameter generation to share information among different tasks. \item We propose to regularize the objective function via a parameterized task weighting scheme that effectively balances the learning process among multiple tasks. \item Experiments on two datasets extracted from a real-world clinical database show that our proposed method outperforms strong multitask learning baselines and achieves more robust performance in zero-shot diagnosis prediction. \end{itemize}
+Our contributions include: \begin{itemize} \item We propose to utilize task information via task embeddings for multitask patient outcome prediction spanning readmission, diagnosis, and length-of-stay prediction from clinical text and develop a hypernetwork for task-specific parameter generation to share information among different tasks. \item We propose to regularize the objective function via a randomly parameterized task weighting scheme that effectively balances the learning process among multiple tasks, taking their relationships into account. \item Experiments on two datasets extracted from a real-world clinical database show that our proposed method outperforms strong multitask learning baselines and achieves more robust performance in zero-shot diagnosis prediction. \end{itemize}